adafruit/Adafruit_IO_Arduino/README.md

 to AIO and then enters deep power-saving sleep for a period is perfect to use with this library.

-Currently FONA is the only supported platform, however support for the CC3000 and ESP8266 is planned and coming soon.
+Currently this library supports the send API to send a value to a feed and the receive/last API to get the latest value from a feed.

+The supported platforms are the Adafruit CC3000, FONA, and ESP8266 Arduino.